tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 ### How I like to commonicate 🤗

 - Pls do not send: *we have decided not to move forward with your application* oneliner
-- If you pick or filter somebody please write the exact reason, **transparent commonication is priceless**
+- If you pick or filter someone, please provide the exact reason, **transparent commonication is priceless**
 - Give a chance to prove

 I like to write: